futureofcoding/futureofcoding.org/community.md

 ### Locations

-- #nyc
-- #london
 - #boston
 - #kitchener-waterloo
+- #london
+- #nyc
 - #sf

 ### Topics

+- #category-theory
 - #graphics
 - #music
 - #research-center
 - #robust-computation
-- #category-theory

 ## Style Guide

 ### Threading

 This slack discusses nuanced topics, so we have a strong preference for organizing conversations by thread.
-If you want to respond to someone, respond in the thread of that message.
-Do not respond with another top-level message.
+If you want to respond to someone, please respond in the thread of that message, and not with another top-level message.

+- On desktop, hover over the message and in the little floating toolbar that appears, click "Start a thread" or "Reply to thread".
+- On mobile, simply tap the message to open the thread view.

-When creating a top-level message, try to create it in a single message so that it's easier to thread off it.
-You can create newlines with shift-enter.
-It's helpful to draft longer messages in your personal channel @yourname channel.
+When you have something to share, try to post it as a single message (rather than posting several messages in quick succession) so that it's easier to start a thread of replies.
+You can create newlines with `shift-enter`.
+It's helpful to draft longer messages in your text editor of choice, and then paste them into Slack when you're ready to post.

 ### Sharing your own work

-When sharing your own work, start the post with "\*Show FoC:\*"
+When sharing your own work, it's a good convention to start the post with "\*Show FoC:\*".

 If you're asking for feedback, start the post with "\*Feedback request:\*" and specify the both the goal/motivation for the project (to avoid the [XY Problem](https://en.wikipedia.org/wiki/XY_problem)) and for the kind of feedback you want:

 - advice on a specific issue
 - advice on overall strategy
-- nitpicking spellcheck
+- copy-editing, spelling, grammar
 - high fives

 ## Loading Messages